arhussain1/bank-tech-test/README.md

   - Ensure you mock the dependency

 Final touch ups:
-  - we forgot about the order in which the transactions should appear most recent at the top, I have done it the wrong way round.
+  - I forgot about the order in which the transactions should appear most recent at the top, I have done it the wrong way round.
 To fix this I will add another test to expect a particular order
+  - We should also make the sendActivity method private as the user does not need access to it